cjdbarlow/Part-One/transfusion_reactions.md

 ##Transfusion Reactions
-Transfusion reactions can be classified as either acute (< 24 hours) or delayed (> 24 hours), and as immunological or non-immunological.
+An adverse event associated with the transfusion of whole blood or one of its components.
+Can be classified as either acute (< 24 hours) or delayed (> 24 hours), and as immunological or non-immunological.

 ###Immunological Acute Reactions